HV-18/HV-18/README.md

 ---

-### 🔭 I’m currently working on
-I’m a final-year Computer Science Engineering (AIML) student at Kalasalingam University, exploring the intersection of AI, Cloud, and DevOps.

-### 🌱 I’m currently learning
-Kubernetes, Terraform, and advanced techniques for deploying scalable machine learning models in production.

-### 👯 I’m looking to collaborate on
-AI + DevOps automation, open-source infrastructure tools, and next-gen cloud projects that make a real impact.

-### 🤝 I’m looking for help with
-Optimizing end-to-end ML pipelines, container orchestration, and distributed data systems using Kafka.

-### 💬 Ask me about
-Cloud computing, DevOps practices, Machine Learning, Flask, Streamlit, and system automation.

-### ⚡ Fun fact
-I love automating repetitive tasks so I can focus on creating new ones ☕⚙️

----

 ## 🧠 About Me
 - 🧩 Problem solver with a passion for technology and innovation.
 - ☁️ Interested in Cloud, DevOps, and AI-powered solutions.